Andrey-1992/suspicious-ip/README.md

 <details>
   <Summary>Home View</summary>
-  - Is the welcome page for the users
+   Is the welcome page for the users.
-  - Explain the features in the navigation bar and possibilities to accomplish the app
+   Explain the features in the navigation bar and possibilities to accomplish the app.
 </details>

 ### Local IP